SAP/gigya-swift-sdk/GigyaSwift/README.md

 ```
 ### Facebook

 Adding Facebook native login to your iOS app is mandatory if you want to login via Facebook.
-To do so, set up your Facebook app in your XCode
-project using the following instructions:
+To do so, set up your Facebook app in your XCodeproject using the following instructions:

 ```
 If you do not yet have an active Facebook app please see our Facebook documentation.